-- SAFETY AND SECURITY All residence halls are secured and are only accessible by valid ETBU ID and assigned room key.
-The University maintains surveillance cameras throughout the campus.
-The University utilizes University Security Officers and a partnership for additional support with Marshall Police Department to patrol the campus.
-University Security officers monitor parking and traffic.
-All vehicles operated on the University campus must be registered with University Safety and Security.
-Vehicle registration forms may be picked up in the Security Office.
-Fines for traffic violations may also be paid at the Business Office. - STUDENT INSURANCE/HEALTH SERVICES East Texas Baptist University supports the NCAA requirement that all student-athletes must present proof and maintain an active insurance policy which covers athletic related injuries prior to participating in intercollegiate athletics.
-For questions about obtaining an insurance policy that will meet the requirements set forth by the NCAA, please contact the Athletics Department.
-Non-athletes are encouraged to obtain optional medical insurance. - DREAD AND INFECTIOUS DISEASES East Texas Baptist University does not illegally discriminate on the basis of disability, including dread and infectious diseases.
+BOOKSTORE - The University Bookstore sells textbooks, related books, and materials for all courses.
+Gifts and personal items are also available.

+DREAD AND INFECTIOUS DISEASES - East Texas Baptist University does not illegally discriminate on the basis of disability, including dread and infectious diseases.
 Students with contagious, infectious, long-term, life threatening, or other serious diseases may continue to enjoy the benefits of all aspects of the University's educational program as long as, with reasonable accommodation, they are physically and mentally qualified to participate in the programs without undue risk to their own health or that of other students or employees of the University.